beersb/SOC-Automation-Lab/README.md

 We then returned to the Wazuh Discover dashboard to search for the Mimikatz event just generated, and lo and behold, there it was!

-Both of these data fields By examining the event data fields, we compiled a list of suitable characteristics by which we might identify further Mimikatz activity in the future with an alert.
+Now that we were successfully logging Mimkatz activity, and could even view that activity within the Wazuh dashboard, it was time to use this data to create an alert.
+By examining the event data fields, we compiled a list of suitable characteristics by which we might identify further Mimikatz activity.
 Among these were the

     originalFileName